thunderbird/pulumi/docs/monitors.rst

 resources in an internal mapping correlating the name of the module to a collection of its resources.
 These resources can have complex structures with nested lists, dicts, and ``ThunderbirdComponentResource`` s.
-The project's :py:meth:`tb_pulumi.ThunderbirdPulumiProject.flatten` function returns these as a flat list of unlabeled Pulumi ``Resource`` s.
+The project's :py:meth:`tb_pulumi.ThunderbirdPulumiProject.flatten` function returns these as a flat list of unlabeled Pulumi ``Resource`` s and ``Output`` s.

 The ``monitoring`` module contains two base classes intended to provide common interfaces to building monitoring patterns.
-The first is a ``MonitoringGroup``.
-This is little more than a ``ThunderbirdComponentResource`` that contains a config dictionary.
-The purpose is to contain the resources involved in a monitoring solution.
-That is, alarms and a notification setup.
+The first is a :py:class:`tb_pulumi.monitoring.MonitoringGroup`.
+This is a :py:class:`tb_pulumi.ThunderbirdComponentResource` which stores a configuration over overrides internally.
+It also recursively unpacks and resolves any ``Output`` s in the resource stack.
+The purpose is twofold:

-You should extend this class such that the resources returned by ``flatten`` are iterated over.
-If your module understands that a resource it comes across can be monitored, the class should create alarms via an extension of the second class, ``AlarmGroup``.
-This base class should be extended such that it creates alarms for a specific single resource.
-For example, a single load balancer might have many different metrics being monitored.
+- To contain and enumerate the resources which can be monitored that exist within the stack.
+- To define the monitoring setup itself, including a method of notification.

+The second is a :py:class:`tb_pulumi.monitoring.AlarmGroup`.
+This class represents an overridable set of alarms for a single resource. ``MonitoringGroup`` s must map resource types to ``AlarmGroup`` types that handle those resources in their ``monitor`` functions.

 As an example, take a look at :py:class:`tb_pulumi.cloudwatch.CloudWatchMonitoringGroup`, a ``MonitoringGroup`` extension that uses AWS CloudWatch to alarm on metrics produced by AWS resources.
 It creates an